MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### ExemptDomainFileTypePairsFromFileTypeDownloadWarnings

-  #### Disable download file type extension-based warnings for specified file types on domains (deprecated)
+  #### Disable download file type extension-based warnings for specified file types on domains

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.

   #### Supported versions:

-  - On Windows and macOS since 85 or later
+  - On Windows and macOS since 85, until 109

   #### Description

-  This policy is being deprecated in favor of [ExemptFileTypeDownloadWarnings](#exemptfiletypedownloadwarnings) because of a type mismatch that caused errors in Mac.
-This policy will be made obsolete after version 108.
-If you set both policies, values from this policy will be overridden if they're set differently in [ExemptFileTypeDownloadWarnings](#exemptfiletypedownloadwarnings).
+  This policy has been obsoleted in favor of [ExemptFileTypeDownloadWarnings](#exemptfiletypedownloadwarnings) because of a type mismatch that caused errors in Mac.

 You can enable this policy to create a dictionary of file type extensions with a corresponding list of domains that will be exempted from file type extension-based download warnings.
 This lets enterprise administrators block file type extension-based download warnings for files that are associated with a listed domain.
 For example, if  the "jnlp" extension is associated with "website1.com", users would not see a warning when downloading "jnlp" files from "website1.com", but see a download warning when downloading "jnlp" files from "website2.com".